Irvise/Documents/Cheatsheets/Libre/Packages.md

 * [ZeroBrane](https://studio.zerobrane.com/): everything Lua IDE.

 * [Leksah](http://leksah.org/): Haskell IDE.

-* [SimAVR](https://github.com/buserror/simavr): simulates AVRs.
-With the help of GDB it may be used as an advance debugger.

 * [Ht](http://hte.sourceforge.net/): hex editor in your terminal.
 It has support for disassembly.